Finnish Spitz Health Issues & Care Guide

 Life Stage Health Guide

-Understanding your Finnish Spitz's life stages helps you provide appropriate care:
+Understanding your Finnish Spitz's life stages helps you provide appropriate care (lifespan 13–15 years):

 Insurance Recommendation

-Given the Finnish Spitz's predisposition to conditions like Cancer and Bloat (GDV), pet insurance is a worthwhile investment.
-Plans for Finnish Spitzs typically cost $38–$68 per month and can save thousands in unexpected veterinary bills.
+Given the Finnish Spitz's predisposition to conditions like Patellar Luxation and Hip Dysplasia, pet insurance is a worthwhile investment.
+Plans typically cost $38–$86 per month and can save thousands in unexpected veterinary bills.
 Compare plans from multiple providers and enroll early, before any pre-existing conditions develop.